aerian-studios/ignite-typescript-boilerplate/readme.md

 * `AppNavigation.tsx` - loads in your initial screen and creates your menu(s) in a StackNavigation
 * `Styles` - styling for the navigation

-### Components

-React components go here.
-We generate these as stateless functional components by default, as recommended by the React team.

 ### Storybook

 [Storybook](https://storybook.js.org/) has been setup to show off components in the different states.
 Storybook is a great way to develop and test components outside of use in your app.
-Simply run `npm run storybook` to get started.
-All stores are contained in the `*.story.tsx` files along side the components.
+Simply run `yarn run storybook` to get started.
+All stories are contained in the `*.story.tsx` files along side the components.

 ### Themes